-The Council will have regard to the vehicle parking standards set out in the Essex Parking Standards - Design and Good Practice (2009), or as subsequently amended, when determining planning applications.
+The Council will have regard to the vehicle parking standards set out in the 2024 Essex Parking Guidance when determining planning applications.

 Proposals which provide below these standards should be supported by evidence detailing the local circumstances that justify deviation from the standard.